 Contested Sequel: The fandom is really divided on whether EU II or III is the superior game (though III has won more supporters with each Expansion Pack).

-Demonic Spiders: The Divine Wind expansion pack turns the Golden Horde and Timurids into these for everyone between Eastern Europe and China.
+Demonic Spiders: The Divine Wind expansion pack for III turns the Golden Horde and Timurids into these for everyone between Eastern Europe and China.

 Good Bad Bugs: The AI does not understand the concept of attrition.
 It's entirely possible to lure a large army into your territory, Scorch the Earth in that province with a fast / sacrificial unit, and let that (or the winter) whittle the enemy army down to almost nothing.